 On one of my adventures to the grocery store I found spaghetti squash.
 I had read about it in a cookbook and I was dying to see what it tasted like.

-Let's check out this spaghetti squash together.
-Preparing it is easy as you will see!
+Let's check out this autumn and winter staple together.
+Preparing spaghetti squash is easy as you will see!

 There's Nothing to Prepare